majdif47/AiCodeGen/README.md

 # 🧠 AI Code Generator 🖥️

-A **Go-based automation tool** that uses **WSL** to dynamically generate useful programming code snippets across various languages with the help of AI! 🚀 The tool also automates Git commits and pushes, making your workflow seamless. 😎
+A **Go-based automation tool** that dynamically generates useful programming code snippets across various languages with the help of AI! 🚀 The tool also automates Git commits and pushes, making your workflow seamless. 😎

 ---